SDA-SE/sda-spring-boot-commons/docs/migration-2-to-3.md

   Using of the generator is simpler now as [described in its documentation](asyncapi.md).
 - A major upgrade of Spring Security is included.
 - Spring configuration properties changed.

+## Jakarta EE

+Please make sure dependencies do not pull in transitive `javax` modules and migrate all `javax` imports to `jakarta`.
+The provided dependency management should take care about all dependencies by referring to the dependency management of Spring Boot as mentioned in [the migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.0-Migration-Guide#jakarta-ee).

+Please note that Wiremock repackaged `javax` classes.
+They will be available in tests but should not be used in your code.